6d62/6d62/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a gift exchange match generator
+- 🔭 I’m currently working on a static blog with a comment section.
-- 🌱 I’m currently learning assembly
+- 🌱 I’m currently learning web things

 <!--
 **6d62/6d62** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.